cligs/tmw/README.md

 ## Acknowledgements

-Most of the code has been written by Christof Schöch, with significant contributions by Daniel Schlör.
+Most of the code has been written by Christof Schöch, with significant contributions by Daniel Schlör and smaller ones by Ulrike Henny-Krahmer.
 The project is inspired by Allan Riddell's TaTOM tutorials.
 We are grateful to all the existing packages and code this project reuses.

 ## Contact